tensorflow/benchmarks/perfzero/README.md

 Google Cloud Platform.
 This assumes that you have access to an existing project in GCP.

-Run `python perfzero/lib/cloud_manager.py --help` for list of commands supported by the script.
-Run e.g. `cloud_manager.py <command> --help` to see helper message for each command.
+Run `python perfzero/lib/cloud_manager.py -h` for list of commands supported by the script.
+Run `cloud_manager.py <command> -h` to see detailed documentation for all supported flags for the specified `command`.

 In most cases, user only needs to run the following commands: